garimatyaagi/lettersbyg/README.md

 Edit `index.md` to customize what appears on your homepage.

+### Feature your favorite essays

+- Add `tags: [favorite]` to any post front matter to include it in the homepage favorites list.
+- The homepage shows only posts tagged `favorite` and prefixes them with the line: "I like to write.
+If you don't know where to start, then start from here:".

 ## GitHub Pages Setup

 ### Method 1: Using GitHub Pages UI (Recommended)